 Gerard’s never eager to sleeve up the Deck to Beat—he’d much rather be attacking it from unexpected angles.
 That’s exactly the sort of mentality that led to the creation of his deck for this weekend’s event.
 Aggressive Zombie variants have been performing well in events with increasing frequency, and many players are pegging the undead horde as the next big thing for Standard.

-Black cards are increasing in power, with Restoration Angel making opposing Doom Blades and Go for the Throats better than ever before against Delver of Secrets decks.
+Restoration+Angel making opposing Doom+Blades and Go+for+the+Throats better than ever before against Delver+of+Secrets decks.
 The strong creatures and durable disruption effects are both awesome tools that you won’t find equaled in many other available options.

 If you’re looking to taste brains or groan uncontrollably, give Gerard’s brew a spin.
 He’s confident it’s a reasonable deck in the format.
 “I played it last week and made Top 8 in another tournament, and I think it has a good matchup against Delver—it can win against anything.”

 - 3 Phyrexian Metamorph

 - 4 Blood Artist

 - 4 Diregraf Ghoul

 - 1 Falkenrath Aristocrat